SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Performance Levels

-Assessment criteria (P1 to P8) used for pupils working below the level of the national curriculum.
+Assessment criteria (P1 to P8) used for learners working below the level of the national curriculum.
 Largely replaced by the Pre-Key Stage Standards but still referenced in some settings.

 When a multi-agency meeting is called, the invite list reads like an alphabet soup.
 Knowing who each professional is and when they typically get involved helps you prepare the right evidence and ask the right questions.

-For example, if a Year 2 pupil is struggling with pencil grip and letter formation, the relevant professional is an OT, not a SALT.
-If a Year 6 pupil is refusing to speak in class but speaks freely at home, a SALT with selective mutism expertise is the appropriate referral, not an EP.
+For example, if a Year 2 learner struggles with pencil grip and letter formation, the right professional is an OT, not a SALT.
+If a Year 6 learner won't speak in class but speaks freely at home, refer them to a SALT with selective mutism expertise, not an EP.

 Acronym